 - How much you need to keep things rolling as a company

-That second point is extremely important to consider.
+That second point is extremely important to consider, and we go into more detail in our Membership pricing guide.

 One-time sales put some stress on you as an online business owner: you have to keep feeding the monster by finding new clients to sell to.